juniordiscart/ImpossibleOdds-Toolkit/README.md

 ## State Machines

 A state machine is a commonly used pattern in game development and comes in a wide variety of shapes, sizes and complexity.
-The `ImpossilbleOdds.StateMachines` namespace contains a generic framework to get you started on setting up custom state machines.
+The `ImpossibleOdds.StateMachines` namespace contains a generic framework to get you started on setting up custom state machines.

 To learn all about it's ins and outs, please read its documentation page [here][StateMachines].